 Students must pay National dues once each calendar year to be a PRSSA member.
 National dues are $55, and Chapters may charge an additional fee.
 The following four steps must be completed to submit dues properly.

-- Step 1: Complete the Chapter Information Sheet (Word or PDF).
+- Step 1: Complete the Chapter Information Sheet (PDF).
 This form updates our records for your Chapter and helps us ensure you receive full benefits.
 If you choose to complete the PDF version of the form, use Adobe Acrobat Reader; if you choose to complete the Word version, it must be typed.

 - Step 2: Gather contact information for each new or renewing member.
-Complete ALL three worksheets within the Member List (XLS).
-The third Excel worksheet should include a list of all students who are paying dues this period.
+Complete ALL three worksheets within the Members List (XLS) The third Excel worksheet should include a list of all students who are paying dues this period.
 We encourage listing personal email addresses such as Gmail or Yahoo rather than school email addresses.

 - Step 3: Collect all dues from your Chapter and send one check, cashier’s check or money order to PRSSA Headquarters for the full amount.
 PRSSA will not accept individual checks from each of your members.
 Send only National dues, which are $55 per student.
 Make checks payable to “PRSSA,” and ensure the name of your school is written on the check.